 We feel that you should approach choosing a composite decking material as a process of elimination.
 This way you can reduce the 100 or more products to a manageable list of choices.

 The appearance of the material is a very important and personal decision.
-There is a wide range of colours, textures and installation systems available.
-Find out if the colours will fade or if the surface will easily stain or scratch.
+There is a wide range of colors, textures and installation systems available.
+Find out if the colors will fade or if the surface will easily stain or scratch.
 Getting your hands on some samples at this point might be helpful.

 Another consideration is installation.
 If you are building the deck yourself you will want to know how easy the material is to work with.
 You should review the instructions before making your decision.